day8/re-frame/docs/Testing.md

 Notes:
   1. we use `dispatch-sync` because `dispatch` is async (event is handled not now, but soon)
   2. Not pure.
 We are choosing to mutate the global `app-db`.
-But having said that, there's something about this approach with is remarkably pragmatic.
+But having said that, there's something about this approach which is remarkably pragmatic.
   2. the **setup** is now very natural.
 The associated handlers can be either `-db` or `-fx`
   3. if the handlers have effects other than just updating app-db, we might need to stub out XXX